brenns10/notifyme/README.md

 Once the long, laborious task is done, you will receive an email saying "Long, laborious task completed.".

+It also comes with a CLI (you should symlink it as 'notifyme').
+You simply run `notifyme [command ...]` to run the command and get an email on completion.

 Installation, Configuration, and Use
 ------------------------------------